Zottelchens-WoW-Addons/AdiBags-Dragonflight/README.md

 - Runes (including Vantus Runes)
 - Statues
 - Primordial Stones
-- Primalist Gear (splittable per armor type since 2.2.2)
+- Primalist Gear
 - Artifacts
 - Artisan Curious
 - Zskera Vault
+- Item Level Upgrades for craftable items
+- Shadowflame Crests
+- Cavern Currencies (like Bartering Stones)
+- Fyrak Assault
+- Embellishments

 If anything is missing, misplaced, or you want a new category, then please write a comment or [open an issue](https://github.com/Zottelchen/adibags-dragonflight/issues).